kelvin-damian/uptickAssignment/README.md

 *Output the average grade which is rounded to two decimal place*

-*made use of the for each loop method in order have access to individual indexes within the array of objects*
+*made use of the map method in order have access to individual indexes within the array of objects*

 Declared a separate function called `function calculateAverageGrades(students)`